lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 BunsenLabs contains a bunch of apps you can install with a simple click in the Openbox menu.

 Other apps are available from the repos & 3rd party sources.
-If so, instructions will show the appropriate commands (always run them as **sudo**).
+If so, instructions will show the appropriate commands (always run these as **sudo**).

 Let's start with the list.